naomizhangyy/BCRC-DSGroup/Wenzhao Xie/readme.md

 Weekliy Report 4.5-4.11

-1. I have been working on Linux device driver writing.
+  I have been working on Linux device driver writing.
 An AXI device is created and used in the hardware design, a device driver is needed for this AXI device.
 I wrote a driver and packaged it as a .ko file in order to install the driver into the Linux kernel.However some "Invalid format module" error shows.
 I think it's because the kernel edition that the .ko file uses is different from the Linux kernel edition.
+Haven't find the solution yet.

 ------------------------------------------
 Weekly Report 3.29-4.4